AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/datacollection/module1.2/ex2.md

 ![Data Ingestion](./images/schemaname1ee.png)

 As the name for our schema, we'll use this:
-`--demoProfileLdap-- - Demo System - Event Schema for Website`
+`--aepUserLdap-- - Demo System - Event Schema for Website`

 As an example, for ldap **[!UICONTROL vangeluw]**, this should be the name of the schema: